 Technique – Developing the physical requirements to get the music in your head onto your instrument.

 Rhythm – The ability to count and play in time.

 Music Theory – The ability to comprehend, organize, and verbally articulate musical ideas.

 Ear Training - Learning to identify the elements of music by ear.

 Working together toward achieving group goals

 In my last decade of music teaching, my students have shared with me what aspects of music have been the most fulfilling.
-The results, particularly from retired people who have had time to reflect on their lives, have been shockingly similar.
+The results, have been shockingly similar.
 The two most commonly enjoyed musical experiences shared with me are playing music with other musicians and performing.
 Sadly, beginning music students often wait too long to have these experiences and end up quitting before reaching the most rewarding part.
 My goal in creating this program is to help my students have these experiences, now.